microsoft/goodpoints/README.md

 - Given an initial summary of n input points, **kernel thinning** returns s << n output points with comparable integration error across a reproducing kernel Hilbert space
 - **Compress++** reduces the runtime of generic thinning algorithms with minimal loss in accuracy
+- **Compress Then Test** accelerates kernel two-sample testing using high-fidelity compression

 ## Installation
 To install the `goodpoints` package, use the following pip command: